 Sudo is a free open-source access control tool that requires costly and labor-intensive custom configuration to meet privilege access management and compliance requirements.

 Sudo may be a reasonable solution for controlling privileged accounts for organizations with small server infrastructures, but it lacks the administration efficiencies, architectural vision, and security-related compliance requirements that are needed to effectively protect critical assets for organizations running hundreds and thousands of diverse Unix and Linux servers.
-There are six primary challenges with using sudo to control privileged accounts:
+There are five primary challenges with using sudo to control privileged accounts:

 - Sudo lacks efficient, centralized administration.
 System administrators can spend considerable time building and distributing sudoers files across the server estates.
 Sudo lacks the ability to easily put servers into local categories, classify users by various roles, and define the associated access rules, methods readily available through the latest privileged access management solutions on the market.
 The point is that it does not integrate well with Identity Management systems.